Parad0xJ/cours-nextjs/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Course - Full

 This is the Full course for the Next.js App Router Course.